Clavicle Fracture Open Reduction and Internal Fixation

 - After cleaning the affected area, your surgeon will make a cut (incision) through the skin and muscle near your clavicle.

-- Next, your surgeon will secure the pieces of clavicle to each other (fixation).
-To do this, he or she may use screws, metal plates, wires, and pins.
+- Next, your surgeon will secure the pieces of clavicle to each other ( fixation).
+To do this, they may use screws, metal plates, wires, or pins.
 (Ask what the surgeon will use in your case.)

-- Your doctor may make other needed repairs.
+- Your surgeon may make other needed repairs.

 - After the team has secured the bone, your surgeon will surgically close the layers of skin and muscle around your clavicle.